InquestGeronimo/tllm/README.md

 2. The type and quantity of hardware.
 3. The size of the dataset.

-For accessing CypherTune's hyperparameters, you can refer to the [config_file](https://github.com/InquestGeronimo/cyphertune/blob/main/cyphertune/config.yml).
+For accessing tllm's hyperparameters, you can refer to the [config_file](https://github.com/InquestGeronimo/tllm/blob/main/tllm/config.yml).
 At the time of writing, the Text-2-Cypher dataset is not publicly available, so the parameters in the file serve as placeholders.

 The first set of parameters pertains to the [LoRA](https://huggingface.co/docs/peft/en/package_reference/lora) settings: